alphabetical guide to the Rotary

 Based on a draft by Gordon Johnston of the Rotary Club of St Neots

-Edited for the Rotary Club of Uppingham by Hugh Holden and Bill O’Leary January 2015
+Edited for the Rotary Club of Uppingham by Hugh Holden and Bill O’Leary January 2015 with extensive revision in Sep 21

 The Rotary Club of Uppingham